|Race Day Runner Guide|

-If you're preregistered, you'll just need to check in at the registration table, pick up your bib number (yes, we're using bib numbers again this year!) and your Greasy-Gooney beanie if you reserved one (or more); safety pins will be in the bag with your bib number when you pick it up.
+If you're preregistered, you'll need to check in and pick up your bib number (yes, we're using bib numbers again this year!) and your Greasy-Gooney beanie if you reserved one (or more); safety pins will be in the bag with your bib number when you pick it up.
 If you're not preregistered, we'll have entry forms available for you to fill out, but you can save yourself some time by printing up an entry form at home and filling it out ahead of time.
 (See the registration page for entry forms.)
 Cash or check only; sorry, we can't take credit cards at the race site.

-This year's (optional) race premium is a green & white "Run Dri" running cap embroidered with the race logo.
+This year's (optional) race premium is a black beanie (a.k.a. knit hat) embroidered with the race logo in silver.
 Preregistrants who opted to receive one (or more) can pick 'em up at the registration table when checking in.
-For race-day registrants, running caps will be available on a first-come, first-served basis, with extras available for $8 each.
-(If we run out of beanies, and we may, any further race-day registrants will obviously pay the lower "no cap" entry fee.)
+For race-day registrants, beanies will be available on a first-come, first-served basis, with extras available for $10 each.
+(If we run out of beanies, and we may, any further race-day registrants will obviously pay the lower "no beanie" entry fee.)

 Again, use of personal listening devices is strictly prohibited at our event.
-Our course consists of very narrow, winding rural roads with blind hills and blind curves, and the route is entirely open to traffic, and we need you to be completely aware of your surroundings.
+Our course consists of very narrow, winding rural roads with blind hills and blind curves, and the route is entirely open to traffic, so we need you to be completely aware of your surroundings.
 Anyone seen with headphones (in or out) at any point during the race will be disqualified.
 Yes, again, we are 100% serious, so please don't ask.
 We have not had a headphone DQ at Greasy-Gooney yet, so please don't be the first!
 Playing music through speakers is not okay either.
 Other runners do not want to hear your music.

-(Carrying a smartphone is fine; just don't use it for music, and leave your headphones in your car.)
+(Carrying a smartphone is fine; just don't use it for music, and leave your headphones/earbuds in your car.)

 As noted earlier, the starting line is 0.8 miles west of Browntown on Route 613 (Bentonville Road).
 There is no parking at the start, so you're going to have to walk or jog there.
 (That includes spectators too.)

 The starting line is located just beyond a curve in the road, in the middle of nowhere.
 (There will be a "START" sign there and a line across the road.)
 Because Route 613 is a public road and because local drivers may not be expecting to suddenly encounter a gaggle of runners, please, PLEASE stay out of the road before the start!
 You may wait on the road shoulders, or in the top of the driveway of house number 4859 at the starting line, until the race is ready to get started.
 Remain alert and keep an eye out for vehicles.